 In verse 3, you read that Rachel tells Jacob to have relations with the handmaid Bilhah so that she might have a child through her.
 In this verse, you can understand va cun jê, which translates literally as go with her, as meaning have sexual relations with her.
 This usage appears again in verse 4, where you read: Jacop al lè cun jê (Jacob went with her; that is, Jacob had sexual relations with her).
 Rachel says that the handmaid will give birth on her (Rachel’s) knees: sui miei genôi (on my knees).
 The Friulian noun for knee is il zenoli; its plural form is i zenoi.
 You find the variant spelling genôi (knees) in the text, from the singular il genoli (knee).

-You may wish to look at more examples of the verb vinci, also taken from the GDBtf: vinci une bataie (to win a battle), vinci une partide di cjartis (to win a game of cards; la partide, game, match; la cjarte, card), vinci un concors leterari (to win a literary contest), vinci il prin premi (to win first prize; il premi, prize), vinci lis sôs pôris (to beat one’s fears), la maiorance e vinç (the majority wins).
+You may wish to study supplementary examples of the verb vinci: vinci une bataie (to win a battle), vinci une partide di cjartis (to win a game of cards; la partide, game, match; la cjarte, card), vinci un concors leterari (to win a literary contest), vinci il prin premi (to win first prize; il premi, prize), vinci lis sôs pôris (to beat one’s fears), la maiorance e vinç (the majority wins).
 E vinç is the feminine, third-person singular of the presint indicatîf; the masculine equivalent, of course, is al vinç.

 Learn or review the following from these nine verses: la furtune (fortune; also expressed as fortune), meti non a (to name), furtunât (blessed, lucky; also expressed as fortunât), il cjamp (field), taiâ (to cut), il forment (wheat), cjatâ (to find), la grampe (handful), la mandragure (mandrake), puartâ (to bring, to take), puartâ dongje (to bring back, to bring home), content (satisfied), puartâ vie (to take away), poben (well then), usgnot (tonight), lassâ (to let, to allow), a pat che (on the condition that), sore sere (in the evening), la campagne (field, country), lâ incuintri (to go up to), paiâ (to pay), il dirit (right), ta chê gnot (on that night), cuint (fifth).
 Names: Zilpe (Zilpah), Gad (Gad), Aser (Asher), Ruben (Reuben).